NagabhushanS/TransactionService/README.md

  Returns: { "sum": double }

  A sum of all transactions that are transitively linked by their parent_id to $transaction_id.( If A is parent of B and C,  and C is parent of D and E . sum(A) = B + C + D + E

+# Code Structure
+1. The routers are present at **src/routes**
+2. The controllers and models are present at **src/models**

+# Algorithm to calculate sum of amounts of Child Transactions**
+Perform a DFS starting from the root transaction_id and add the amounts of all transactions in its subtree.
+**Time Complexity**: O(n), where n is the number of child transactions.

+# Dependencies
+1. Node and Express
+2. TypeScript
+3. MongoDB driver
+4. Babel to compile TypeScript for build version
+5. Other libraries including dotenv, cookie-parser, ts-node, etc

+# How to run
+1. Create a MongoDB server at port 27017
+2. To run in development mode, run following commands:

+``npm start``

+3. To run in build (production) mode,

+**In Windows:**

+``npm run wclean && npm run prod``

+**In Linux:**

+``npm run lclean && npm run prod``